Thank you for reading our post, please rate this article at the end.

 1. Telling Campfire Stories

-Camping activities that don’t require much planning or any special gear are the way to go, especially if they are ideal for any age.
-Whether you are camping with young kids or teenagers, everyone can enjoy storytelling when camping.
+Camping activities that don’t require much planning or special gear are the way to go, especially if they are suitable for all ages.
+Whether you’re camping with young kids or teenagers, everyone can enjoy storytelling while camping.

 You can have a rule that requires everyone in the crew to tell a story, and it doesn’t have to be restrictive on topic or length.
 It could be funny, made up, or even true stories, but you’ll want to be careful with scary stories lest your little ones freak out and have sleepless nights in the wild.

-To enjoy the activity most, collect enough firewood during the day to keep the fire burning at night as you tell stories and cook your dinner early.
+To enjoy the activity to the fullest, collect enough firewood during the day to keep the fire burning at night, while you tell stories and cook your dinner early.

 2. Preparing a Meal Together